15-Minute Guide

 - Store everything in Qdrant

 First index takes 1–5 minutes depending on codebase size.
-Subsequent updates are incremental — only changed files get re-processed.
+Later runs take seconds.

 Step 5: Your First Query